 I am still confused about debt after I sell.
 My wife and I have a current reverse mortgage debt of $300K on a Seattle (98146) house valued by Zillow at $310K.
 At time of reverse mortgage award it was appraised at $380K.
 We took out the reverse mortgage about 15 years ago thinking it would be our home until death.

 Unfortunately, for health reasons, we can no longer live in the Seattle weather; I am 88 yrs. old (VA 100% permanent and totally disabled) and she is 82 years old.
 Our plan is to establish permanent residence in a house we own in Florida (33774) which is valued at $310K and a conventional $195K mortgage.
-This would great relieve our health problem.
+This would greatly relieve our health problems.

 If we walk away from the house are we liable for the deficiency?
 We have had a virtual perfect credit rating for all our lives.
 Will this affect our chances for getting a reverse mortgage on the Florida house if we so choose?
 Our income is $80K/yr so that is not a problem.
 Any recommendations?
 Thanks…Tom

 The reverse mortgage is a “non-recourse debt” which means that no matter how you choose to sell the home, whether there is a shortfall in the payoff amount or not, the lender can never look to any other asset for payment of the debt.

 They can only get their repayment from the home.
 This means that whether you walk from the home which results in a loss to the lender or sell the home and there is a shortfall, the lender cannot seek additional funds from you other than what they get from the sale of the home.